blold/help-center/docs/8_Terms and Conditions/README.md

 7.9.5 Nautica Group does not make any representation and does not warrant the safety of the Site and is not liable for any lost value or stolen property from the Site or during communications, regardless of whether Nautica Group was negligent in providing appropriate security.

-Section 10.
-Governing Law and Jurisdiction
+## 7.10  Governing Law and Jurisdiction
 These Terms and Conditions and your relationship with Nautica Group are governed by the law in the state of Victoria and the Commonwealth of Australia and by using the Site and/or Services, you submit to the non-exclusive jurisdiction of the courts of the state of Victoria and the Commonwealth of Australia in relation to said use of the Site and/or Services.

-Section 11.
-Modification of Terms and Conditions Nautica Group reserves the right to change, add or remove portions of these Terms and Conditions, at any time, at its sole discretion.
+## 7.11 Modification of Terms and Conditions
+Nautica Group reserves the right to change, add or remove portions of these Terms and Conditions, at any time, at its sole discretion.
 After the posting of a notice of changes to the Terms and Conditions, your continued use of the Site will signify that you accept, understand, and agree to comply with the updated Terms and Conditions for all subsequent transactions.